jimmieego/reading-notes/Design/Design-for-hackers-reverse-engineering-beauty.md

 Neoclassical art usually depicted scenes from ancient Greek or Roman history or mythology, painted as realistically as possible.

 Avoid simply copying a graphic style, and try to understand its technological and cultural influences.

+## Chapter 5.
+Fool’s Golden Ratio: Understanding Proportions

+*Proportion* is how the size or magnitude of one thing relates to that of another related thing.

+Proportional relationships help organize the various elements involved in a design, not only drawing the attention of the viewer, but guiding her eye throughout that piece of design.